Interac Debit 101: The Ultimate Guide for Small Business

 As we mentioned before, Interac Debit is the most popular form of payment in Canada.
 In 2016, there were 28.7 million active debit cards in Canada—up from 24.8 million the previous year.
 Interac Debit transactions now account for more than half of card transactions in Canada, and more people are paying with Interac Debit than cash.

-Thanks to advances in chip technology, Interac debit card fraud has fallen by more than 90 percent since 2010.
-All ABMs, Interac debit cards, and POS terminals have converted to chip, which means Interac debit cards are protected from fraud tactics like counterfeiting, transaction replay, and card-not-present transactions.
+Thanks to advances in chip and pin technology, Interac debit card fraud has fallen by more than 90 percent since 2010.
+All ABMs, Interac debit cards and POS terminals have converted to chip, which means Interac debit cards are protected from fraud tactics like counterfeiting, transaction replay and card-not-present transactions.

 Accepting Interac Debit cards in person

-There are two ways that Interac helps customers pay for goods or services in person:
+There are many ways that Interac helps customers pay for goods or services in person:

 The transaction limit for Interac e-Transfers are set by each financial institution so your customers will have to contact their bank directly to find out what their limit is.